rebane2001/livemessage/README.md

 ### Where are chats saved?
 `.minecraft/config/livemessage/messages/`

+### How do I add custom regex?
+Open up the files in `.minecraft/config/livemessage/patterns/` and add your regex, one per line. toPatterns are for messages *you* send and fromPatterns are for messages *you* receive.
+Your regex should look something like this: `^From (\w{3,16}): (.*)` where the first group is the from username and second group is the message itself.

 ### Does this mod hide DM messages from the vanilla chat?
 By default, it only hides chat DMs from blocked users.
 You can change the settings to hide DM messages from other users as well to make the vanilla chat cleaner.
 Livechat never hides any non-DM messages from vanilla chat

-### How do I get it to work with the Replay Mod?
+### How do I get it to work with the Replay Mod/Future client/other mod?
-Update to the 1.0.2 or later version of Livemessage.
+The most likely issue is the Mixin version.
+For this reason, I offer two downloads - one for Mixin 0.8 and one for 0.7.11.
+Use the former for Replay Mod and latter for Future client.